vutny/errbot-slack-st2/README.rst

 * ``ST2_HOST`` (optional): if you're running StackStorm in **Docker on MacOS** set it to ``192.168.65.1``.
 This is special loopback interface IP address.

-You could export these variables in shell session or save them to ``.env`` file in the root of the repository.
+It is possible to save these variables in ``.env`` file in the root of the repository.

 Plugins
 -------